idealclover/Easy-to-RSS/README.md

 This project is under MIT license, feel free to use it under the license.

-Also this project is based on [route-recognizer](https://github.com/tildeio/route-recognizer), and thanks to [RSSHub](https://github.com/DIYgod/RSSHub).
+Also this project is based on [get-rss-feed-url-extension](https://github.com/shevabam/get-rss-feed-url-extension) and [route-recognizer](https://github.com/tildeio/route-recognizer), and thanks to [RSSHub](https://github.com/DIYgod/RSSHub).

 Long live RSS.